nbseq1200/NBSeq1200paper/Pipeline/README.md

 pp.gq |  Genotype quality of the variant by Platypus

 ## param_file format

 Tab-separated file with the following columns.
+Each row defines a unique set of parameters.
+The file NBSeq1200.params in the 'param' folder defines the parameter sets used in the manuscript.

 Column name | Description
 ----|----
-id	| Descriptor for the parameter combination. group| Additional descriptor. cluster | Additional descriptor. name	 |  Additional descriptor.
+id	| Descriptor for the parameter set. group| Additional descriptor. cluster | Additional descriptor. name	 |  Additional descriptor.